 Church is a 10 bed ward based in Northampton.
 The service forms part of our female Learning Disability pathway, and can accept direct referrals or transitions for patients stepping down from our medium secure service.

 The philosophy of care is based on recognition that an individual has strengths as well as needs, and a right to support, treatment and care from multi-disciplinary teams able to assist recovery.

 Church accepts women aged 18 years and over with a learning disability.

 Due to their level of risk, patients would meet the criteria for detention under the Mental Health Act, including those on restricted sections.

 These criteria are a guide for assessing suitability.
 Each patient will be individually assessed by our dedicated team.

-Discharge is considered at admission and our clinical and social work teams work with appropriate case managers and home area teams to facilitate the next phase of a patients care
+Patient transitions/next steps are considered at admission and our clinical and social work teams work with appropriate case managers and home area teams to facilitate the next phase of a patients care